brown-band/website/pages/scripts/1983-1984/fall/columbia.md

 Beth “Would you like to meet hockey players?
 I sure...”
 Wood.

-Mark “You may think that we’ve forgotten about “Dimwit,’ but we haven’t” Dinman.
+Mark “You may think that we’ve forgotten about ‘Dimwit,’ but we haven’t” Dinman.

 Mike “Well, should I grow a bear this week?”
 Lippitz.